Enrique Meza

-Enrique Meza Enríquez (born 3 March 1948) is a Mexican professional football manager who most recently coached Veracruz.
-Prior to pursuing a career in coaching, he was a goalkeeper for Cruz Azul during their dynasty of the 1970s, albeit a backup to legendary goalkeeper Miguel Marín.
-He retired in 1976 and is one of the most successful managers of the professional era of the Liga MX.
+Enrique Meza Enríquez (born 3 March 1948) is a Mexican former professional football manager.

+Over a career spanning nearly four decades, Meza managed eight different clubs in Mexican football.
+His legacy is most closely associated with Deportivo Toluca, a team he coached on three separate occasions and with which he captured three Primera División titles.
+With Pachuca, he captured a league championship and the Copa Sudamericana, becoming the only Mexican manager ever to win a CONMEBOL tournament.
+Meza also served twice as manager of the Mexico national team, overseeing a total of 20 matches.

 Coaching career

 Beginnings

 Notably, Meza has been coach of several professional soccer teams in Mexico Premier League and Mexico National Team.
 His career has been filled with impressive successes and disappointments.
 Meza started his coaching career in the first division Mexico league by coaching Cruz Azul from 1982 to 1983 and from 1992 to 1995.
 He led Cruz Azul to the Mexico league final in 1994, but lost.
 The next year he switched to coach Monarcas Morelia.

 Crucially, it was not until 1996 that his coaching truly started showing its capturing potential.
 His new team, Toros Neza, had a distinct style of football offensive play, resulting in their scoring numerous goals.
 During 1996, his Toros Neza team made it to the final, but lost to Chivas de Guadalajara by a high score.